flyingmermaidd/fraud-detection-nlp-banking/README.md

 ## Overview
 This repository contains the code for a fraud detection project that combines machine learning and natural language processing (NLP) techniques.
 The project replicates and extends a research paper, aiming to improve fraud detection accuracy.

+Fraud detection is crucial in online and mobile banking due to the growing number of daily transactions.
+Manual monitoring is no longer practical, leading to the reliance on automated systems to promptly identify potential fraud.
+While traditional rule-based methods have limitations, machine and deep learning approaches offer flexibility but often require complex setup.

+Unlike traditional methods that depend on rules or complex setups, this approach uses Natural Language Processing (NLP)-based features.
+This simplifies the process, promising more efficient and privacy-conscious fraud detection in online and mobile banking transactions.

 ## Prerequisites
 Before running the code, ensure you have the following prerequisites installed: